Comparing Schemes for Creating Qudit Graph States from 16- & 128-dimensional Hilbert Space using Donors in Silicon: Qudit graphs from Coupled Emitters vs from Single Emitters

 For antimony, the predominant error source is phase flip, though operation errors remain very low (Table~\ref{tab:qudit_operations}).
 ESR (EDSR) pulses takes $1~\mu$s ($10~\mu$s).
 A qudit Hadamard takes up to $100~\mu$s, while permutations may take a few hundred $\mu$s.
 The electron $T_2^*$ is $510~\mu$s and the nuclear $T_2^H$ is $247~\mu$s~\cite{fernandez2024navigating}.
 Time-bin multiplexing enables general superpositions within both $\ket{\downarrow}$ and $\ket{\uparrow}$ manifolds, allowing access to more than eight levels, limited by antimony coherence times.
 Hardware advances, including improved $^{28}$Si enrichment~\cite{acharya2024highly}, enhanced readout~\cite{santiagosito}, and novel microwave antennas~\cite{dehollain2012nanoscale}, aim to extend coherence times.

-Photon emission is a coherent process governed by the Jaynes-Cummings model, and the time ($t_e$) required to emit a photon is dependent upon the coupling strength. $t_e = 1/g_s$, with coupling $g_s = 3$~MHz~\cite{tosi_2017}, giving $t_e \approx 333/2\pi$~ns.
+Photon emission is a coherent process governed by the Jaynes-Cummings model, and the time ($t_e$) required to emit a photon is dependent upon the coupling strength. $t_e = 1/g_s$, with strong coupling through electric dipole $g_s = 3$~MHz~\cite{tosi_2017} which corresponds to $g$ in Equations~(\ref{drift_Ham},\ref{eq:two_cavity}), giving $t_e \approx 333/2\pi$~ns.
 The electron $T_1$ is several seconds ($2.44$~s~\cite{fernandez2024navigating}), ensuring the system does not decay to other states during emission.
 Spin dephasing occurs at $1/T_2^*$, with $T_2^* = 510~\mu$s for $m_I = \ket{7/2}$~\cite{fernandez2024navigating}.
 Thus, photon generation rate ($3$~MHz) is three orders of magnitude faster than electron dephasing ($1.96$~kHz).

 Photon loss due to the cavity quality factor $Q$ involves two components for microwave cavities: (1) $Q_i$: the internal quality factor of the cavity, which characterizes the rate at which photons are lost to the bath.
 Based on our previous findings \cite{vaartjes2023strong, Wyatt_1, wyatt_2}, this can be taken to be in the range $10^5$ to $10^6$.
 (2) $Q_c$: the coupling quality factor, which characterizes the rate at which photons go to the detectors, $10^4$~\cite{vaartjes2023strong}.
 The coupling rates are $\kappa_i = \omega_c/Q_i$ and $\kappa_c = \omega_c/Q_c$.
 With $g_s = 3$~MHz~\cite{tosi_2017}, the effective rates are $ \gamma_{\text{bath}} = \frac{g_s \kappa_i}{g_s + \kappa_i}, \quad \gamma_{\text{port}} = \frac{g_s \kappa_c}{g_s + \kappa_c}.$ Photon loss is $\text{Loss} = \frac{\gamma_{\text{bath}}}{\gamma_{\text{bath}} + \gamma_{\text{port}}},$ while the detection probability is $ \text{Success} = \frac{\gamma_{\text{port}}}{\gamma_{\text{bath}} + \gamma_{\text{port}}}, $ with success in dB given by $ \text{dB} = 10 \log_{10}(\text{Success}).$ The relevant EDSR transition, $\ket{7/2}\ket{\downarrow} \leftrightarrow \ket{5/2}\ket{\uparrow}$, occurs at $28.41$~GHz~\cite{fernandez2024navigating}, so we take $\omega_c = 28.41$~GHz for cavity resonance.